$19.78 Was a Very Good Year

 Two things about the lyrics troubled me.
 First, the emphasis on I seemed at odds with the idea that we were engaged in corporate worship.
 Of course, I understand that individually we must have a relationship with Christ.
 But the emphasis was not about an individual relationship with Christ but sounded more about me… my… mine.
 This was reinforced, not only by the profusion of first person pronouns, but by the remainder of the lyrics.

 My son, fifteen years old at the time, was in the same service.
-After church, he said something about how the song bothered him because of the emphasis on being so blessed and blessed every day and everyway sounded to him too much like Joel Osteen (his words, not mine).
+After church, he said something about how the song bothered him because of the emphasis on being so blessed and blessed everyday and everyway, which was my other issue with the song, sounded to him too much like Joel Osteen (his words, not mine).
 It was very much a sentiment that “I’m a winner.
 No worries.
 It’s all going to be rainbows and sunshine.”
 I cannot help but wonder why no one has set Romans 8:36 to music for a contemporary praise chorus: “For your sake we are killed every day, and we are accounted as sheep for slaughter.”
 (For the record, Romans 8:36 quotes Psalm 44:22, so it has been set to music at least once by our ancient Jewish forebears.)

 I have to wonder, where is our sense of sacrifice for the sake of Christ and the gospel?
 How would our brothers and sisters facing persecution and martyrdom at the hands of Islamic extremists in the Middle East or at the hands of a communist government in China respond to the I-I-I-am-blessed-and-blessed-the-best songs that we glibly sing?
 Or what of Hus, Polycarp, or the Apostle Paul?
 What would they who willingly laid down their lives say about our we-are-all-winners-everyday theology?